Escavine/CineVault/README.md

 # Student Monitor

-StudentMonitor is a C++ application that will allow for teachers to be able to monitor student progression (i.e. attendance, punctuality, grades etc.)
+StudentMonitor is a C++ application designed to facilitate teachers in monitoring student progression (i.e. checking a students grade).

-This repository is currently undergoing development.
+## Features
+- **Grades:** Manage and view students' grades efficiently.
+- **Student Information** Manage and view students' information

+## Technologies Used

+- **C++:** The core programming language used for development.
+- **SQL Server:** Database management system utilized to store and manage student data.